girlscript/winter-of-contributing/Machine_Learning/Unsupervised_Machine_Learning/README.md

-## Un3.1.
+## Unsupervised  Learning

+3.1.
 What is Clustering?
 Validate its necessity using real-world applications.
 (A+V)

 3.2 k-means Clustering (A+V+D)